 Beyond this is, on the left, is Osward Road for numbers 210-220 through 289-293.

 This is confirmed by a green sign directing you to the Scout Camp, a red sign pertaining to parking and a green salt bunker.

 Go up this road and turn right at the T-Junction.
 The campsite entrance will be visible.
 A sign about Police Dog Training confirms you are at the right place.

 In winter don’t worry if all seems dark, you’ll soon see the lit up building at the end.

-On arrival, use the door on the right side of the building.
-The dojo is through the next door in front of you.
+On arrival, use the double fire exit doors on the right side of the building (just give them a push).
+The dojo is through the next door.

 There is free parking on site.